HonghyokKim/HEAT/README.md

 **Validation**

--This package was validated for the replication of the results in the paper: daily time-series dataset for Seoul, South Korea (2006-2013).
-An R code and data set for replication is provided here.
+-This package has been validated for replicating the results presented in the paper.
+An R code and data set for replication is provided here: daily time-series dataset for Seoul, South Korea (2006-2013).
+Potential investigators can learn this package with them and are welcome to follow the methods presented in the paper.

--This package is under additional validation for heatwave definitions that were not analyzed for the paper and adjustment for temperature with a longer lag period than the one used in the data analysis of the paper.
-Potential investigators are welcome to follow the methodology of the paper.
-If they are interested in other definitions and adjustment for temperature with a longer lag period, please reach out to Dr. Kim (honghyok@uic.edu) and make sure variables generated appropriate.
+-This package is undergoing additional validation for heatwave definitions that were not analyzed in the original paper and for adjustment for temperature with a longer lag period than the one used in the paper.
+In case potential investigators want to use other heatwave definitions and lag periods for the adjustment, please reach out to Dr. Kim (honghyok@uic.edu) and make sure variables generated appropriate for their purposes.